 I’m completely lost.
 What is Google Analytics and why should I care?

 Google Analytics is a free service that captures and organises website or app data, to help you analyse details about your website, customers and digital marketing efforts.

-The insights you can gain from Google analytics are extremely powerful.
-You can use GA data to drive change, promoting areas of strength, and building up areas of weakness.
+The insights you can gain from Google Analytics are extremely powerful.
+You can use GA data to drive change, promote areas of strength, and build up areas of weakness.

 Google Analytics is easy to set up.
 But, data capturing only starts on the day it is installed.
 You can’t track historical actions, so get to it!